DVD-Video

 DVD-Video is a consumer video format used to store digital video on DVDs.
 DVD-Video was the dominant consumer home video format in most of the world in the 2000s.
-As of 2024, it competes with the high-definition Blu-ray Disc, while both receive competition as delivery methods by streaming services such as Netflix and Disney+.
+As of 2026, it continues to compete with its high-definition Blu-ray Disc counterpart, while both receive competition as the collective delivery method of physical media by streaming services such as Netflix and Disney+.
 Discs using the DVD-Video specification require a DVD drive and an MPEG-2 decoder (e.g., a DVD player, or a computer DVD drive with a software DVD player).
 Commercial DVD movies are encoded using a combination of MPEG-2 compressed video and audio of varying formats (often multi-channel formats as described below).
 Typically, the data rate for DVD movies ranges from 3 to 9.5 Mbit/s, and the bit rate is usually adaptive.
 DVD-Video was first available in Japan on October 19, 1996 (with major releases beginning December 20, 1996), followed by a release on March 24, 1997, in the United States.

 The DVD-Video specification was created by the DVD Forum and was not publicly available.
-Certain information in the DVD Format Books is proprietary and confidential and Licensees and Subscribers were required to sign a non-disclosure agreement.
+Certain information in the DVD Format Books is proprietary and confidential; licensees and subscribers were required to sign a non-disclosure agreement.
 The DVD-Video Format Book could be obtained from the DVD Format/Logo Licensing Corporation (DVD FLLC) for a fee of $5,000.
-FLLC announced in 2024 that "On December 31, 2024, the current DVD Format/Logo License ("License") will expire.
-On the same date, our Licensing program, which originally started from 2000, will be terminated.
-There will be no new License program available and thus no License renewal is required."
+The FLLC announced in 2024 that licenses would no longer be needed.